MarioHsiao/Dow-Jones-Infrastructure/trunk/src/Documentation/Content/1GettingStarted/1Introduction/1ClientSideLibraries/jQuery.md

-﻿##### jQuery

-##### Overview
-jQuery is a cross-browser JavaScript library designed to simplify the client-side scripting of HTML and working with various browsrs DOM implementations.
+﻿jQuery is a cross-browser JavaScript library designed to simplify the client-side scripting of HTML and working with various browsrs DOM implementations.
 It was released in January 2006 at BarCamp NYC by John Resig.

 jQuery is one of the most popular JavaScript libraries in use today.